ESMG/gridtools/docs/development/DEPLOY.md

    - [ ] Verify CI/Actions pass
    - [ ] Verify Read the Docs render correctly
    - [ ] Verify mybinder.org is functional
+   - [ ] Review, update and/or close any issues
  - [ ] Merge "Release x.y.z" to main
    - [ ] Reverify mybinder.org operation
-   - [ ] Ensure CI/Actions continue to pass
+   - [ ] Ensure CI/Actions continue to pass (requires manual request)
-   - [ ] Ensure ReadtheDocs renders correctly
+   - [ ] Ensure Read the Docs renders correctly
    - [ ] Ensure MDs on github renders correctly
  - [ ] Add and commit a tag with x.y.z
  - [ ] Run through a Release on the github site